Aging & Health A to Z

 Anxiety and Other Health Problems in Later Life

 Older adults with anxiety disorders often have other health problems that can contribute to anxiety.
-These include coronary artery disease, diabetes, lung diseases such as chronic obstructive pulmonary disorder and thyroid problems.
+These include coronary artery disease, diabetes, lung diseases such as chronic obstructive pulmonary disorder (COPD), neurological disorders like Parkinson’s, and thyroid problems.
 Older people with dementia and delirium may also suffer from anxiety disorders.
 People with anxiety often have depression as well.
 In addition, anxiety can be a side effect of certain medications.

 Posted: March 2012